 Teaching

-This spring, I am teaching POSC 8410, the second course in the Clemson’s PhD methods sequence.
+I am teaching POSC 8410, the second course in the Clemson’s PhD methods sequence.
 I am also teaching POSC 3710, European Politics.
+Course Resources will be posted this fall.

 At Clemson, I have taught the following classes:

-- POST 8000: Introduction to Social Science Research Methods – first course in the graduate methods sequence, introducing probability theory, statistics, and basic research design.
+POSC 8410: Public Data Analysis – first course in the PhD methods sequence, introducing probability theory, statistics, and basic research design.
 Taught using R.

 At Georgia State, I have taught: